rubymotion-community/motion-firebase/README.md

 *A dictionary of the keys to change and their new values*

     and_then
-*The block that is triggered after the update has been written on the Fireball servers*
+*The block that is triggered after the update has been written on the Firebase servers*